Donna Erf • June 14, 2022

 MTD

 Having quality, long-term tenants in your rental property is the most essential aspect in the success of your real estate business.
-Working hard to find a good tenant will give you a good return on your investment, whereas settling for a bad tenant can be financially straining.
+Working hard to find a good tenant will give you a good return on your investment and help with collecting rent on time, whereas settling for a bad tenant can be financially straining, or results in an potential eviction which lets your property sits vacant.

-As a landlord, knowing how to find reliable tenants is crucial.
-Even if you hire a real estate agent or a rental property manager to do it for you, you should know what goes into locating a good tenant.
+As a landlord, knowing how to find tenants is crucial.
+Even if you hire a real estate agent or a rental property manager to do it for you, you should know what it takes to find tenants as property owner.

-Here are tips on how to find great tenants for your rental.
+Here are tips on how to find tenants for your rental property from the experts at MTD Properties.

 The Internet and Social Media

-To find a suitable tenant, you only need one individual to be interested in your rental property.
+To find renters and a qualified tenant, you only need one individual to be interested in your rental property.
 Asking your friends to spread the word about the property listing you created can be helpful when trying to maximize its reach.
 The more people you can contact, the better your chances of finding a quality tenant.
+With word of mouth and social media efforts combined, you'll be able to find a good tenant quickly.

 Create Appeal in the Property

-Scheduling potential tenants when other applicants are viewing your unit is one approach to increase demand and attract renters who are ready to cover rent.
+Scheduling potential tenants when other applicants are viewing your apartment, house, or unit is one approach to increase demand and attract renters who are ready to cover rent.

 property showing